 For those who want to join me step-by-step, let’s start with the outermost layer and work our way in.

 Using default Gradient Axial Reflected and Cross Section nodes we create a triangle shape which we can then feed into two different Splatter Circular nodes.
-By shrinking the splatter radius, creating some random variation, and then Adding them together we can create a simple jagged explosion shape.
+By shrinking the splatter radius, creating some random variation, and then Adding them together we can create a rudimentary jagged explosion.

 I decided to combine two different Splatter Circular nodes just so we can have a little more control over the final result.
 I am using one for larger shapes and the other for smaller details.